26 March 2026

-The Undergraduate Halls are recruiting Hall Tutors and Non-local Mentors for the Residential Year 2025-2026.
+The Student Residence Halls are recruiting Hall Tutors and Non-local Mentors for the Residential Year 2026-2027.

 Eligibility

-• All HKBU Undergraduates continuing their full-time studies for the entire Academic Year 2025-2026 with good academic performance are welcome.
+• All UGC-funded full-time HKBU Undergraduate Students who will continue their studies for the entire Academic Year 2026-27 with good academic performance are welcome.

 • Do NOT apply if you intend to apply for exchange or leave of absence (e.g. full-time internship) for a semester.